• Home

 • Add broth, grated carrots, salt, and pepper.
 Bring to a boil.
 (Add dried basil at this time if you aren't using fresh.)

-• Add orzo.
-Cover, reduce heat and simmer about 15 minutes, stirring occasionally, until orzo is tender.
+• Stir in the orzo.
+Cover, reduce heat and simmer about 15 minutes, stirring occasionally, until the orzo is tender.

 Notes

 BROTH: If I use a commercially prepared vegetable broth, I omit the salt.
-If I use a homemade one, I dilute it dramatically so that the broth flavor doesn't overpower the other vegetables.
+If I use homemade broth, I dilute it dramatically so that the broth flavor doesn't overpower the other vegetables.

 Nutrition